Overseas health professionals

 If you are not a British citizen, or a national of a country in the EEA or Switzerland, you will need permission from UK Visas and Immigration (UKVI) to work in the UK and may also need entry clearance before you travel to the UK.
 UKVI is responsible for managing migration in the UK; to obtain a visa or entry clearance, you will need to meet its requirements.
 Find out more about the immigration rules.

 The Home Office is responsible for governing the way individuals from outside the EEA can work, train or study in the UK.
-Further information for all new applications from non-EEA nationals can be found on the points-based system page of this website.
+See information for all new applications from non-EEA nationals on our points-based system page.

 Is there a limit on the number of non-EEA nationals entering the UK to work?